envisioning/vocab/vocab/Cybernetics.md

 ---
 category: CORE, BIO
+generality:
+- 0.93
+- 0.92
+- 0.91
+- 0.9
+- 0.89
+- 0.88
+- 0.87
 slug: cybernetics
 summary: Interdisciplinary study of control and communication in living organisms and machines.
 title: Cybernetics
 ---